-- On the Template step, choose your layout from Basic templates, Themes, Saved Templates, or Code Your Own.
+- Choose your layout from Basic templates, Themes, Saved Templates, or Code Your Own.
 Click Select next to the template you want to use.

-- Click Next to design your campaign in the Email Designer.
+- On the Design step design your campaign in the Email Designer.

 - Click Finish to return to your workflow timeline.